ChitraWorkspaceGIT/Log-AnalyzerProject/README.md

 In LogAnalyzerProject folder, Create files called nginx_access.log and log_analyzer.py

-Run the script from the terminal:
+Run the script in the terminal:

 ```python log_analyzer.py```